 You will also continue using your affirmation/prayer to refocus on your spiritual path, but now you will do it at every opportunity throughout the day synchronizing it with your breathing and walking.
-Keep doing whatever you can to prevent the medical harms, like HIV, that are associated with drug use and unsafe sexual behavior.
 Whenever craving arises, stare it down -- stop and observe how the sensations just arise and pass away, say to yourself 'this too shall pass'.
 If any negative emotions come up in your interactions with others, use your metta statement 'may '...this person...' be happy and free from suffering.
+Also continue doing your medication mindfulness ritual when taking your HIV medications and keep talking to others about HIV testing and prevention/reduction strategies.